marley-nodejs/Introduction-to-Sequelize-ORM-for-Node.js/README.md

     > Use a popular style guide
     > Google (https://github.com/google/eslint-config-google)
-    > What format do you want your config file to be in?
-JSON
+    > What format do you want your config file to be in? file
     > Would you like to install them now with npm?
 Yes

 <br/>